-Some companies hire third-party riggers to prep their machine tools for dedicated truck or trailer transportation.
-Others have their own crew perform this labor-intensive task.
-If you rely on your own internal team, then their safety is absolutely critical.
-We’ll cover essential industrial rigging safety tips for you to pass down to your rigging team.
+If you rely on your own team to prep your machine tools for dedicated truck or trailer transportation, safety is absolutely critical.
+Here are essential industrial rigging safety tips for you to pass down to your rigging team.

-1. Know the capacity load of the crane or rigging gear.
-Excessive overload can damage the crane, causing it to collapse.
+1. What is the capacity load of the crane or rigging gear?
+Overload can damage the crane, causing it to collapse.

-2. Periodically inspect the rigging gear.
-Inspect for bent or sprung hooks, broken strands, frayed slings, and overstretched links.
+2. Ongoing and periodic Inspection of rigging gear is crucial.
+Look for bent or sprung hooks, broken strands, frayed slings, and overstretched links.

-1. Create a level lift to prevent a suspended load from becoming off center.
-To keep the load at center of gravity, be sure the hoist hook is also in the center of gravity.
-An unbalanced load places unequal stress on the sling.
+1. A level lift keeps a suspended load centered.
+Be sure the hoist hook is in the center of gravity to keep the load at the center of gravity.
+Avoid an unbalanced load to avoid unequal stress on the sling.

-2. Know the sling’s rated lifting capacity.
-The capacity is dependent on the type of material of the sling and hitch.
+2. Identify the sling’s rated lifting capacity.
+Capacity will vary on the type of material of the sling and hitch.
 Steel chains, wire ropes, and synthetic web slings may offer a higher capacity.

-3. Avoid stress on the sling legs.
-A small angle between the sling legs and the horizontal point of the load greatly diminishes the load capacity.
-Adjust to the maximum angle to enable equal weight distribution among the legs.
+3. Determine the maximum angle between the sling legs and the horizontal point of the load.
+A small angle greatly diminishes the load capacity and puts excessive stress on the sling legs.
+Equal weight distribution among the legs is essential.

-Once your freight is properly loaded, the next step is to contact Machine Transport to arrange for carrier transport.
-Being a part of the freight industry, we have heard of countless incidents of on-site injuries from a rigging accident.
-Please follow these industrial rigging safety tips to ensure employee safety and prevent costly equipment damage.
+When your freight is properly and securely loaded, you are ready to contact Machine Transport to arrange for carrier transport.
+Follow these industrial rigging safety tips to ensure employee safety and prevent costly equipment damage and on-site injuries.

 Serving the manufacturing industry in the U.S., Canada and Mexico